What Are the Symptoms of Pancreatic Cancer?

 A few rare types of pancreatic cancer cause hormonal imbalances that produce their own symptoms, which might include:

-Episodes of weakness, sweating, rapid heartbeat, irritability, or skin flushing related to
+- Episodes of weakness, sweating, rapid heartbeat, irritability, or skin flushing related to low blood sugar

-Severe ulcer symptoms, such as stomach pain and watery diarrhea, which do not respond to antacids or ulcer medications
+- Severe gastrointestinal symptoms, such as stomach pain and watery diarrhea, which do not respond to antacids or ulcer medications

-If you experience any of these symptoms for longer than two weeks, call your doctor for a full physical examination.
+If you experience any of these symptoms, call your doctor for a full physical exam.